-These example sentences are selected automatically from various online news sources to reflect current usage of the word 'rostrum.'
-Views expressed in the examples do not represent the opinion of Merriam-Webster or its editors.
-Send us feedback.
+These examples are programmatically compiled from various online sources to illustrate current usage of the word 'rostrum.'
+Any opinions expressed in the examples do not represent those of Merriam-Webster or its editors.
+Send us feedback about these examples.

 Latin, beak, ship's beak, from rodere to gnaw — more at rodent

 : a bodily part (as a snout) that resembles a bird's beak

 from Latin Rostra "the speaker's platform in the Forum," from rostra, plural of rostrum "ship's beak"

 Rostrum, a "raised platform for speakers," goes back to the collecting of war souvenirs by the ancient Romans.
 Warships in those days had pointed beams, called "beaks," sticking out from the bows.
 They were used to ram and sink enemy ships.
 To celebrate a great naval victory, the Romans gathered the beaks of the losers' ships.
 They hung them in back of the speaker's platform in the Forum in Rome.
 The Latin word for the ship's beak was rostrum.
 The plural, rostra, soon came to be used for the speaker's platform.
 In time rostra came to be used for any speaker's platform, not just one decorated with the beaks of ships.
 In the 18th century English began using the Latin singular form rostrum to mean "a speaker's platform."